-In the fall, physician anesthesiologists and members of their practice will have 30 days to review their public profile and quality measure performance that will be displayed in 2018.
+In the fall, physician anesthesiologists and members of their practice will have 30 days to review their public profile and quality measure performance that will be displayed in the following year.
 Any inaccurate data should be identified and submitted to CMS prior to the review deadline.
 For more information on Physician Compare reports, please review Physician Compare Information for Professionals or contact PhysicianCompare@Westat.com.

 FAQRAs are created by ASA’s Department of Quality and Regulatory Affairs (QRA).
 These short articles address informative and relevant topics related to quality in anesthesia practice.
 For additional questions or information, please contact QRA at (202) 289-2222 or via email firstname.lastname@example.org.